donutdan4114/jquery-listDropDown-plugin/README.md

 What is it?
 -----------
 This plugin will allow you 	to convert a list to a dropdown.
 The most common use for this will be to convert a menu list to a dropdown on smaller screens.
+[Check out this jsFiddle](http://jsfiddle.net/vrwG4/4/). (resize the Result container to see how it works)

 How to use
 ----------